LAST UPDATED January 2025

 Why don’t you source rice from the US?
 Unfortunately, the US does not produce enough Organic rice for us to use.
 According to the USDA, the US produces less than 2% of the world’s rice supply and about half of what it does produce is exported to other countries like Mexico and Japan (4).
 Out of the other half, only 6% is organically produced and about two-thirds are sold for consumption in its whole grain form (5).
 The remaining third is divvied up for processed foods, pet food and beer.

-Consumer Education: We believe consumers can make better decisions for their well-being by having a well-rounded education about the positives and negatives of heavy metals and rice proteins.
+Consumer Education: We believe consumers can make better decisions for their well-being by having a well-rounded education about the positives and negatives of heavy metals and plant proteins.
 In conjunction with our ingredient supplier, Growing Naturals is embarking on a consumer education program to help buyers make informed decisions.
 Our goal is to educate consumers about more beneficial plant-based alternatives to the dairy products tens of millions of people cannot utilize due to intolerances, allergies or health benefits.

 Programs included: • Press releases distributed to general and niched media contacts. • A national consumer media tour and online education program, featuring Dr. Janet (www.drjanet.com) and other experts. • General educational articles and research available for sharing, which can be found on www.GrowingNaturals.com.
 Visitors can go directly to www.GNstudies.com for study-based information and www.GNscoop.com for contributions from experts, including Growing Naturals’ in-house Registered Dietitian.

-References:- 2013.
+- 2013.
 International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use.
 Draft Consensus Guideline.
 Guideline for Elemental Impurities.
 Q3D.
 July 26, 2013.

 - 2005.
 Toxicological Profile for Tungsten.
 Center for Disease Control and Prevention.
 Atlanta.